Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/understand.typ

     + *Third Law* (Action and Reaction): For every action, there is an equal and opposite reaction.

-    == How do the laws of motion relate to the drive train?
+    == How do they relate to the drivetrain?

     Newton's laws of motion directly influence the behavior of a drive train in the following ways: